Peter Gabriel (1978 album): Critical reception

 In NME, Nick Kent wrote that the album's "brazenly left-field veneer left me cold at first, and it's only now that its strengths are starting to come across ... once past the disarming non-focus veneer, there's a quietly remarkable talent at work – quiet in the manner of the slow fuse burn of 'Mother of Violence' with Roy Bittan's piano work outstripping anything he's turned out for either Bruce Springsteen or David Bowie.
 Closer to the root of the album, there's a purity, a strength to the songs individual enough to mark Gabriel out as a man whose creative zenith is close at hand."

 Music Week said that the album had "settled into slightly self-indulgent rock, but far removed from the art-rock outfits".
-They also thought that the album lacked a clear follow-up to "Solsbury Hill".
+They also thought that the album lacked songs that were a clear follow-up to "Solsbury Hill", Gabriel's first single from his debut album.
+Beat Instrumental thought that the album was "wide-ranging both in style and content" with songs "imbued with the maturity and self-assurance of a major talent."

+Record World felt that Gabriel's second album was "more esoteric" than his debut and that "On the Air", "D.I.Y.", and "Perspective" best demonstrated Gabriel's ability to "mix and mesh styles with ease".
 Billboard labelled the album as "another eclectic art rock effort" from Gabriel and felt that the music was "closer to the edge than what is coming out of Genesis".
+Cashbox thought that the material on the album was more "unified" than the songs included on Gabriel's first solo release.